 Law publishers will provide complimentary copies of casebooks and other commercially available course materials for your review.

-If you would like to compile a course packet for sale in the University bookstore please compile the material for inclusion in the course packet and forward it as a pdf document to Peggy Goff.
-Her e-mail address is email@example.com and her phone number is (814) 865-0735.
-Peggy will obtain the copyright clearance for the material, compile it in a book, send you a copy and send the remaining copies to the bookstore for students to order.
+If you would like to compile a course packet for sale in the University bookstore please compile the material for inclusion in the course packet and forward it as a pdf document to the University's Copyright Clearance Office.
+The email address is email@example.com and the phone number is (814) 865-0735.
+Staff in that office will obtain the copyright clearance for the material, compile it in a book, send you a copy and send the remaining copies to the bookstore for students to order.

 When you decide on materials for the course, notify the University bookstore at least 6 weeks prior to the start of the semester to allow enough time for the processing of your book order.
 You can reach the bookstore at www.bookrequest.psu.edu, via e-mail at firstname.lastname@example.org, or by phone at (814) 863-3277.